RamaLingeswaraRao950/Calculator/README.md

 ### Calculator

 This is a calculator application built using React.
 It demonstrates the use of React hooks for state management and basic event handling.
-The calculator supports arithmetic operations like addition, subtraction, multiplication, and division.
+This calculator supports arithmetic operations like addition, subtraction, multiplication, and division.

 #### Features:
 - **Clear (AC)**: Resets the display to zero.